 In addition to the Leaves XML file, you will also need to have a file listing URLs to images, matched with the folio or page number for those images.

 The simplest way to create this file is using Excel.
 First, create a spreadsheet with folio or page numbers in the first column, and the corresponding image URL in the second column (do not include column headings).
-For example (urls are false and will not show you images):
+For example (urls are false):

 If you are using manuscripts from OPenn, you can use the template spreadsheet here to build your image list using this Spreadsheet on Google Docs (you will eventually need to past data into Excel, so be sure you have Excel installed and open on your computer):

 However you generate your Image List, you will need to save the file as an XML file in Excel (Save As -> Excel 2004 XML Spreadsheet).